makrai/notes/jackendoff90-sem-struct.md

   * defined over the same level of mental representation
   * This is argued in detail in S&C, chapters 5 and 6
 * conceptual structure is not completely language-dependent
 * lexical item establishes a correspondence between ...  phonological, syntactic, and conceptual structure
-  * Similarly, rules of morphology ... may have phonological parts, syntactic parts, and conceptual parts
+  * Similarly, rules of morphology may have phonological parts, syntactic parts, and conceptual parts
   * each component in figure (1) as divided into
     * lexical principles (those that apply within words) and
-    * extralexical principles (those that apply to domains larger)
+    * extralexical principles (those that apply to larger domains)
     * the basic alphabet of primitives and principles of combination is shared
-    * the grammars of sentential concepts and of lexical concepts ... share many of the same primitives and principles of combination
+    * the grammars of sentential concepts and of lexical concepts share many of the same primitives and principles of combination
 * Katz-Postal (1964) Hypothesis
   * phonology and semantics are _interpretive_ components that derive their respective structures from some level or another of syntactic structure